Kvngtheta/ciphersplit/README.md

 - Missing or corrupted `directory.idx` file
 - Wrong passphrase
 - Missing .bin or .key files

+### Original files not deleted
+- Encryption failed (files preserved for safety)
+- Insufficient permissions to delete
+- Check return code and error messages

+### Shredding is slow
+- Shredding overwrites files 3 times with random data
+- This is intentional for security
+- Use --delete for faster (but less secure) removal

 ### Compilation errors
 - Ensure C++17 support: add `-std=c++17` flag